wikkiewikkie/Marisol/README.md

 ## Testing

-`Marisol` is automatically tested against Python versions 3.2 - 3.6.
+`Marisol` is automatically tested against the development and production branches of Python 3.4 - 3.7.
 Tests can be run manually using `pytest`.

 ```
 py.test --cov=marisol/ --cov-report=term-missing